iaBIH/synth-md/README.md

 ## Repository Structure:

-                ├── config: configueration files
-                │   ├── configUSA.json
-                │   └── RDsDataUSA.json
-                ├── datasets: All downloaded census and preprocessed files will be saved here │       ├── map: required for map charts ├── output: All generated datasets will be saved here when run the tool ├── RDdata: Contains our results and copy of all original downloaded and used files │   ├── census
+                ├── RDdata: Contains our results and copy of all original downloaded and used files │   ├── census
                 │   │   ├── map